resque/resque/README.markdown

 Monitoring
 ----------

+### god

 If you're using god to monitor Resque, we have provided example configs in `examples/god/`.
 One is for starting / stopping workers, the other is for killing workers that have been running too long.

+### monit

+If you're using monit, `examples/monit/resque.monit` is provided free of charge.
+This is **not** used by GitHub in production, so please send patches for any tweaks or improvements you can make to it.

 Development